-- Profanity (written, verbal and/or physical)

-- Attitude (deliberate defiance of authority exhibited by continuing actions after being told to stop)

-- Running or hiding from adult supervision

-- Defiance / Refusal to comply with adults

-- Graffiti / Destruction of Property

-Recovery Procedures may include the following:
+- Profanity (written, verbal and/or physical) - Attitude (deliberate defiance of authority exhibited by continuing actions after being told to stop) - Running or hiding from adult supervision - Defiance / Refusal to comply with adults - Graffiti / Destruction of Property Recovery Procedures may include the following:

-- Communication with Parent/ Guardian

-- Community Service / Restitution

-- Time Out

-- Alternate Location to Work

-- Guidance/ Counseling Session

-Reasons for Automatic Referral to Principal and Out-of-School Suspension

-Fighting, (fist and/or out of control physical contact); illegal activity requiring a police call (larceny over \$50, burglary, robbery; possession, sale, distribution or use of illegal substance; possession of weapon or replica, possession or use of flammable or hazardous materials, arson, vandalism, assault, any direct verbal threat heard by an adult which threatens the life of another student or adult, bomb threat, any gang-related activity, extortion or any felony act.)
+- Communication with Parent/ Guardian - Community Service / Restitution - Time Out - Alternate Location to Work - Guidance/ Counseling Session Reasons for Automatic Referral to Principal and Out-of-School Suspension The following are reasons for an automatic referral: fighting, (fist and/or out of control physical contact); illegal activity requiring a police call (larceny over \$50, burglary, robbery; possession, sale, distribution or use of illegal substance; possession of weapon or replica, possession or use of flammable or hazardous materials, arson, vandalism, assault, any direct verbal threat heard by an adult which threatens the life of another student or adult, bomb threat, any gang-related activity, extortion or any felony act.)
 The Special Education teacher will be consulted for students with Individual Education Plans (IEP) in order to comply with the conditions of the IEP.
 ALL SUSPENSIONS WILL REQUIRE A PARENT CONFERENCE WITH THE PRINCIPAL AND FOR THE PARENT TO SIGN THE STUDENT BACK INTO SCHOOL BEFORE HE/SHE IS ALLOWED TO RETURN TO CLASSES.
 EACH DAY OF SUSPENSION COUNTS AS AN UNEXCUSED ABSENCE.
 THE STUDENT IS CONSIDERED AS "DROPPED FROM THE AT-TENDANCE ROSTER" WHEN SUSPENDED FROM SCHOOL, WHICH IS WHY THE PARENT MUST "RE-ENROLL" THE STUDENT BY SIGNING HIM/HER BACK IN.
 NO STUDENT MAY BE ON CAMPUS NOR PARTICIPATE IN ANY EXTRA-CURRICULAR ACTIVITIES DURING EACH 24-HOUR SUSPENSION PERIOD.
-ASSIGNMENTS THAT ARE MISSED DUE

-STANLEY HUPFELD ACADEMY @ WESTERN VILLAGE SERVICES

-Counseling services are provided at SHA@ WV in the following ways:
+ASSIGNMENTS THAT ARE MISSED DUE TO A SUSPENSION WILL BE SENT HOME WITH THE STUDENT.
+ASSIGNMENTS ARE TO BE COMPLETED AND RETURNED WHEN THE STUDENT RETURNS TO SCHOOL.
+STANLEY HUPFELD ACADEMY @ WESTERN VILLAGE SERVICES Counseling services are provided at SHA@ WV in the following ways:

-- Focused lessons on monthly character traits - Small groups (Calm Waters, Focused Lunch Bunch Groups, New Kids Club, etc.) - Individual counseling (Outside Counselors must be approved by the main office) - Referrals to community agencies

-Current research indicates that moving a child from school to school negatively impacts the learning process.
+- Focused lessons on monthly character traits - Small groups (Calm Waters, Focused Lunch Bunch Groups, New Kids Club, etc.) - Individual counseling (Outside Counselors must be approved by the main office) - Referrals to community agencies Current research indicates that moving a child from school to school negatively impacts the learning process.
 Each move puts a child farther behind academically and emotionally.
 PLEASE DO EVERYTHING YOU CAN TO KEEP YOUR CHILD IN THE SAME SCHOOL AS LONG AS POSSIBLE, ESPECIALLY IN PRE-K, KINDERGARTEN, 1ST AND 2ND GRADES.

-Reading Sufficiency Plans

-Students who are not reading at grade level will be placed on a Reading Sufficiency Plan which will include additional in-school tutoring, interventions and reading supports.
+Reading Sufficiency Plans Students who are not reading at grade level will be placed on a Reading Sufficiency Plan which will include additional in-school tutoring, interventions and reading supports.
 Continual progress monitoring and communication with the parents / guardian will occur when the student is placed on a plan.
 Stanley Hupfeld Academy's Reading Sufficiency Plan is on file with the State Department of Education and reviewed annually with the SHA Advisory Board.
 We follow the recommended Oklahoma State Benchmark Cuts with the Diagnostic Inventory of Basic Early Literacy Skills (DIBELS) assessment, as well as all applicable state laws, when making recommendations for retention.
 Additional assessments are utilized to track progress in reading comprehension as well as fluency.
 Stanley Hupfeld Academy is committed to ensuring that all students have adequate time and support necessary to achieve maximum reading growth.